18 Jul 2023

 FAQs: Renewable Energy Directive (RED) II

-The following Frequently Asked Questions have been compiled to help UK assurance scheme Participants that are currently certified to RED II navigate any possible changes to their assurance status from December 2023.
+The following Frequently Asked Questions have been compiled to help UK assurance scheme Participants who are currently certified to RED II navigate any possible changes to their assurance status.

 The original Renewable Energy Directive (2009/28/EC) established a policy for the production and promotion of energy from renewable sources in the EU.